Jaylen Waddle Player Prop Bets for NFL Week 17 | Miami vs. Tennessee 1/2/2022

 Season Stats

-- Waddle's 941 receiving yards (62.7 per game) lead the Dolphins.
-He has 96 receptions on 126 targets with five touchdowns.
+- This season Waddle has 96 catches on 126 targets, with a team-high 941 receiving yards (62.7 per game) and five touchdowns.

+- So far this season, 22.7% of the 554 passes thrown by his team have gone Waddle's way.

-- With 14 targets in the red zone this season, Waddle has been on the receiving end of 19.4% of his team's 72 red zone pass attempts.
+- Waddle has seen the ball thrown his way 14 times in the red zone this season, 19.4% of his team's 72 red zone pass attempts.

-- The Dolphins have thrown the football in 59.1% of their plays from scrimmage this year while staying on the ground 40.9% of the time.
+- The Dolphins have called a pass in 59.1% of their plays from scrimmage this year while running the ball 40.9% of the time.
 This offensive attack ranks 21st in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Waddle's matchup with the Titans.